 Right Heart Catheterization

 If your test results point to PAH, the best way to be sure you have it is with a procedure called a right heart catheterization.
-During the test, you'll be awake but heavily sedated.
-The doctor puts a thin tube, called a catheter, into a large artery either in your neck or groin.
+During the test, you'll be awake or lightly sedated.
+The doctor puts a thin tube, called a catheter, into a large vein either in your neck, groin, or wrist.
 They thread the tube through your body to your heart, then into the vessel that goes from the heart’s right side to your lungs, called the pulmonary artery.
 The catheter has a tiny balloon at the tip that’s blown up until it touches the walls of the artery.
 Then it measures the pressure there.